Catalyst Grant Program

 Application Process & Deadlines

-Students may apply for funding before they have secured a placement.
-To those students, conditional award letters will be provided in order to help them secure a commitment from prospective placements.
+Only students applying for Catalyst Grants may apply for funding before they have secured a placement.
+To those students, conditional award letters can be provided in order to help them secure a commitment from prospective placements.

 3501 Sansom Street